dedalusmax/live-chef/cli-steps.md

 ```
 - show the app

-## Step 3: preparing the app structure and adding admin module
+## Step 3: preparing the app structure and adding admin module and services

 - open **app.component.ts** and remove all the lines in inline template except for router-outlet
 - show the app to demo automatic update in browser